ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

   * Examiners:
     * [Prof. James R. Kermode](https://warwick.ac.uk/fac/sci/eng/people/james_kermode/) (School of Engineering, University of Warwick)
     * [Prof. Stephen B. Dugdale](https://research-information.bris.ac.uk/en/persons/stephen-b-dugdale) (School of Physics, University of Bristol).
-  * Fully-funded studentship within the UK Engineering and Physical Sciences Research Council (EPSRC) [Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys)](https://warwick.ac.uk/hetsys/).
+  * Fully funded studentship within the UK Engineering and Physical Sciences Research Council (EPSRC) [Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys)](https://warwick.ac.uk/hetsys/).
   * Awarded the 2024 Winton Thesis Prize by the Department of Physics.
 * <b>PGDip</b>, Modelling of Heterogeneous Systems, University of Warwick, UK (2019-2021)
   * Taught component of the training offered in the first 18 months of the HetSys CDT.
   * Including modules covering scientific software development, predictive modelling, uncertainty quantification, and machine learning.
 Additional courses on fluid dynamics, solid mechanics, density functional theory, and molecular dynamics.
 * <b>BSc MMathPhys (Hons)</b>, Mathematics and Physics, University of Warwick, UK (2015-2019)
   * Integrated masters degree in Mathematics and Physics (joint honours).
-  * Broad selection of optional modules taken from across both the Mathematics Institute and Department of Physics, with a particular focus on condensed matter physics and scientific computing.
+  * Broad selection of optional modules taken from across both the Mathematics Institute and the Department of Physics, with a particular focus on condensed matter physics and scientific computing.
   * Final Year Project: <i>"Antiferromagnetic Modulations in Dipolar Ferromagnets"</i>, supervised by [Dr Nicholas d'Ambrumenil](https://warwick.ac.uk/fac/sci/physics/staff/academic/dambrumenil/) (Department of Physics, University of Warwick).

 ## Research Experience